Hypercubed/dynamo/README.md

   }

   // Here we are generating the 'power' function and adding it to the instance as `power`
-  // We can also pass the intesection type this way power = Math.create<Math['pow'] & Math['repeat']>('power');
+  // We can also pass the intesection type this way to teh `create` static method power = Math.create<Math['pow'] & Math['repeat']>('power');

   // Here we are using a single function for multiple types